AndrykVP/Rancor/CONTIBUTING.md

 Mews\Purifier\PurifierServiceProvider::class,
 ```

-Rancor will now have access to Laravel's classes and no more configuration is needed.
+Rancor will now have access to Laravel's classes.
 However, any update to any of Rancor's Service Providers might require you to run the following command to take effect:

 ```bash
 composer dump-autoload